JacobDChamberlain/Prospect_Scoreboard_Challenge/README.md

 - What range should sores be within? (ex: 0-100?)
 - Clarify 'recent touch' (ex: within 1 week?)
 - Clarify 'recent touches' (ex: 4+ this quarter?)
 - Do we need to handle quarterly logic?
 How will the app know we're in a given quarter?
-Original data was all for 2024, so initial scores are all coming back negative.
+Original data was all for 2024, so initial scores will all come back negative until we begin nudging.
 - When viewing leaderboard, do we want only one reason, or all potential reasons?
 How do we rank reasons?